 Despite this, the women’s soccer team filed a suit in federal court alleging discrimination by the U.S. Soccer Federation, observing that the pay for the same hypothetical 20-match schedule would work out to $99,000 for members of the women’s team compared to $263,320 for members of the men’s team.
 And the gap was even more pronounced for each team having a run in the World Cup tournament; with the men having earned bonuses totaling $5.38 million for a failed bid in 2014, and the women netting just $1.73 million for winning the entire thing in 2015.

 Different Salary Structures, FIFA Compensation Complicate Pay Equity

-For starters, the women’s team earns a base salary that guarantees players at least $100,000 a year in compensation where men rely solely on bonuses for their pay.
+For starters, the women’s team earned a base salary that guaranteed players at least $100,000 a year in compensation where men relied solely on bonuses for their pay.
 Add to that a generous benefits package that men also don’t receive, and there’s a clear argument that the different pay structures aren’t necessarily as unfair to women as they have been painted in some circles.
 In fact, according to the USSF, the women’s team earned a total of $34.1 million in salaries and bonuses from 2010 to 2018, compared to just $26.4 million paid to the men’s team.
 It also claimed that the women’s team generated $101.3 million in revenue over 238 games from 2009 to 2019 compared to $185.7 million over 191 games for the men.

 There’s also the issue of FIFA prize money, which is slanted sharply toward the men’s game.
 For the 2019 women’s World Cup, there was $30 million in prize money distributed, compared to $400 million for the men’s tournament.
 As such, some of the blame clearly resides with FIFA, rather than the USSF.